Florida recognizes three types of divorce. Making the right choice is important.

 Simplified Dissolution of Marriage:

 This is a unique form of divorce that few people qualify for.
 If you have no minor children from the marriage, and you and your spouse agree on all aspects of your divorce, you may qualify for simplified dissolution of marriage.
 You may not even need a divorce attorney in Miami to file for this type of divorce.
+The downside to this one (vs an uncontested divorce) is that both parties need to attend the final hearing in front of the judge.

 - You and your spouse agree that the marriage cannot be saved.